hujhax/austin-improv-wiki/Ruby Willmann.md

 **Ruby Willmann** is an Austin improviser.

 ## History
 Ruby Willmann started taking improv classes after seeing a [[Parallelogramophonograph]] show in September 2010.
+She became a Hideout Teacher in the summer of 2013.

 ## Troupes
 * [[False Matters]]